wangshenguiuc/OnClass/docs/source/howtouse.rst

-How to use OnClass.
+How to use OnClass
 =========
 They key idea of OnClass is using the Cell ontology to help cell type prediction.
 OnClass is the first tool that can classify cells into a new cell type that doesn't exist in the training data.
-To achieve this, the key components are:
+To achieve this, it has three steps:

 1) **Embedding Cell ontology**
 ~~~~~~~~~